 Usually, though, caffeine pills contain wayyy too much caffeine to take in the evenings.
 Some products I’ve seen contain over 200 mg of this stimulant!

 Performance Lab Stim keeps things safe and sensible – but effective.
-In prebiotic infused capsules to help improve digestive comfort.
+Even the capsules themselves are good for you since the manufacturer infuses them with prebiotics, which helps to improve digestive comfort.

 What really impressed me was the addition of B-Vitamins in the exact dosages that caffeine has shown to deplete them by.
 This goes to show how much research has gone into creating Performance Lab Stim.

-In a nutshell, it’s by far the cleanest and most effective caffeine supplement we’ve tried over the years.
+In a nutshell, it’s by far the cleanest and most effective caffeine supplement I’ve tried over the years.

 To Buy, Visit: